cofoundry-cms/cofoundry/docs/README.md

 # Cofoundry User Docs

-Source for documentation on [cofoundry.org](https://cofoundry.org/docs).
-This is an evolution of the original GitHub wiki and still uses markdown files for documentation pages, but the publish process enables some additional features:
+Source for documentation on [cofoundry.org](https://cofoundry.org/docs) is in the [docs/user-docs](/docs/user-docs) folder.
+The user docs are a standard markdown wiki with some enhanced features:

 - Version support (based on tags) with canonical urls
 - Nested folder support